What are Investment Securities?

 Factors to be considered for the acquisition of investment securities:

 #1 – Risk Appetite

 The risk appetite for every investor is different from another.
-The risk appetite basically depends on the income, personal liabilities or expenses and savings of the investor.
+The risk appetite depends on the income, personal liabilities or expenses, and savings of the investor.
 For a young investor who has no personal liabilities to entertain and who earns and saves good, his risk appetite is more than an investor who has more fixed personal liabilities and thus saves a lesser amount of money.

 Investors having a good risk appetite can invest in more risky securities say equity than investors having a low-risk appetite.
 They may consider investing in fixed income securities.

 #2 – Lock-in Period

 Investors who expect the urgent need of money or liquidity shortly will invest in more liquid securities than investors who can lock-in their investment.
 The motivator to investors locking their securities for a longer term is the extra return generated in the name of liquidity lost.

 Personal traits of an investor such as age, tradition, etc. also determine the type of investment securities to be acquired.
 A young person can take the risk and will invest in long term securities rather than a retired employee whose primary aim is to generate monthly cash flow to meet his day to day expenses.

 If the objective is to earn regular cash flow, then dividend or interest-paying securities are better options, whereas if the objective is to earn from price rise, growth stocks need to be considered.